-My wife bought a refurbished LG Marquee from Ting, for $87 plus tax and shipping.
-It might as well be new – and compared to her previous phone (a Droid Eris, which she switched to after her newer phone broke) it’s revolutionary – what with the Eris’s propensity to drop calls and frustrating slowness (but, to be fair, it’s an older phone).
+My wife originally bought a refurbished LG Marquee from Ting, for $87 plus tax and shipping.
+It might as well be new - and compared to her previous phone (a Droid Eris, which she switched to after her newer phone broke) it's revolutionary - what with the Eris's propensity to drop calls and frustrating slowness (but, to be fair, it's an older phone).
 The Marquee came, she activated it with Ting (a quick step), and ported her number.
 18 hours later?
-Off to the races – she was with Ting.
+Off to the races - she was with Ting.

-My experience was a little more technical, since I was already on Sprint with my Evo 4G – once the flagship 4G Sprint model, but now showing its age a bit.
-It’s good enough for me – so I decided to bring it over when my contract expired.
-Luckily, Ting recently opened up their Bring Your Own Device program from Sprint – and Evo 4Gs were one of the models.
+My experience was a little more technical, since I was on Sprint at the time with my Evo 4G - once the flagship 4G Sprint model, but now showing its age a bit.
+It's good enough for me - so I decided to bring it over when my contract expired.
+Luckily, Ting recently opened up their Bring Your Own Device program from Sprint - and Evo 4Gs were one of the models.

 Now, my experience is a but loopy since I was bringing an active device and porting my number, but I'll share it here in case it helps you switch over:

 Ting warns people that if they try to bring over an active device from Sprint and want to port a number, you need to find a babysitter for your number in the meantime.
 They suggest porting first to something like Google Voice, activating the phone with Ting, then porting the number a second time.
 However, if you have an old Sprint phone, you can use this method:

 - Contact Sprint to switch service to your old phone.
 I had a Samsung Instinct (a 3G phone, the Evo is 4G/WiMax), so I wasn't able to use the automated method - but through Sprint Online Chat, I was able to do it in about 10 minutes.